Keeping Your Health In Check During The Winter

 Try to stay healthy and safe this winter.

-Remember to get your flu shot, wash your hands, get plenty of rest and avoid people that are sick.
+Remember to get your flu shot, wash your hands, get plenty of rest, and avoid people who are sick.

 Sometimes you can’t prevent winter health problems, talk to your primary care provider for treatment when you experience symptoms.